ProgramMastur/muon-lab-data-analysis/README.md

 Includes the actual muon data.

 ## Source code
 dt-scipy.py is the final source code used to process the time intervals gathered in the raw data and output it in a form that is graphable.
-The actual graphing code is not included in the repository.
+The actual graphing code is not included in the repository due to commiting errors.